libretro/docs/docs/development/coding-standards.md

 ## Standards for RetroArch

 ### C89 Compatibility

 All code contributed to RetroArch must be compliant with the "C89" coding standard etablished by [ANSI X3.159-1989](https://web.archive.org/web/20110306044509/http://flash-gordon.me.uk/ansi.c.txt).

-### Declare variables at the beginning
+####  Variable declaration
-To maintain C89 compatibility, declare all local variables at the beginning of their respective scope blocks rather than inline at the time of their first use.
+To maintain C89 compatibility, declare all local variables at the beginning of their respective scope blocks, rather than inline at the time of their first use.

-### Comment style
+#### Comments
 To maintain C89 compatibility, comments should be written in legacy using `/*` at the beginning and `*/` and the end.

 Each new line of a multiline comment should begin with a space and an asterisk: